 Section 1.1.
 This Agreement, entered into by the City of Mt.
-Healthy, Ohio, hereinafter referred to as the "Employer," or the "City", and the Mt.
-Healthy Police Association representing the Police Sergeants, hereinafter referred to as the "Sergeants" or the "Employee," has as its purpose the following:
+Healthy, Ohio, hereinafter referred to as the "Employer", or the "City", and the Mt.
+Healthy Police Association representing the patrolmen, has as its purpose the following:

 To comply with the requirements of Chapter 4117 of the Ohio Revised Code; and to set forth in its entirety, the full and complete understandings and agreements between the parties governing wages, hours, terms and conditions of employment for those employees included in the bargaining unit as defined herein.